End of temporary storage

 In the customs declaration, indicate the document preceding removal from storage correctly

 If one of the details is incorrect, the declaration remains open in Customs' system, and the placement of the goods under the procedure cannot be verified.
-Customs requests the holder of the temporary storage authorisation to provide information on the consignments that haven’t been placed under a customs procedure, based on the details submitted to the Safety and Security Declaration Service (AREX) of Customs.
-When the holder of the authorisation releases goods from the storage facility, they must check that the release documents indicate the correct code for previous procedure and an MRN that matches the entries in the records.
+Therefore, Customs requests the holder of the temporary storage authorisation to provide information on the consignments that haven’t been placed under a customs procedure, based on the information obtained by Customs.
+When the holder of the authorisation releases goods from the storage facility, they must check that the release documents indicate the correct code for previous procedure, the MRN and goods item number that matches the entries in the records.

-When temporary storage is ended with release for free circulation or a special import procedure, such as inward processing, the reference number and date of the decision on release must be entered in the records.
-A copy of the decision on release is attached to the records.
+When temporary storage is ended with release for free circulation or a special import procedure, such as inward processing, the MRN and date of the decision on release must be entered in the records.
+As a receipt in the stock records, you should attach the decision on release, a release message or some other document indicating release of goods.
+A document on release may for example be a declaration submitted under a fallback procedure.

-The temporary storage operator releases the goods for free circulation against a decision on release printed out from the import system of Customs (ITU).
+The temporary storage operator releases the goods for free circulation against a decision on release printed out from the Customs system.
 If, in connection with the release of the goods from the temporary storage facility, discrepancies are detected between the details indicated in the decision on release and the entries in the temporary storage records, the temporary storage operator can still release the goods, with certain exceptions.

 Permitted discrepancies between the stock records and the decision on release for import